gmag11/WifiLocation/README.md

 # WiFi Location

 > ## Important notice:
-> Since July 2018, Google's conditions for Maps APIs have changed.
-You have to assign a billing method to it so that you are able to use it.
+> Since July 2018, Google's conditions for Maps APIs have changed. **You have to assign a billing method o Google Cloud Console** to it so that you are able to use it.
 Check more information here: https://cloud.google.com/maps-platform/pricing/.
 Be careful about number of request you make using this library.
 There is a free tier but you know this can change in any moment.
 I am not responsible of billing cost caused by use of Google API.

 > ## Platform compatibility:
 > Support of SAMD microcontrollers have been deprecated.
 If you use MKR series boards from Arduino you can keep using version 1.2.5.